pouakai-tarns-sunrise-mount-taranaki

 moody-bush

 This part of the trail is on a dirt path until you pass Pouakai Hut where the wooden stairs and boardwalk continue.
-From here it’s only another 15 minutes to go in between tussock grass on the sloping boardwalk.
+From here it’s only another 15 minutes of walking in between tussock grass on the sloping boardwalk.
+This is a beautiful alpine meadow with vast views of the surrounding area.

 mount-taranaki-walk

-Once you get to the Pouakai Tarn, which is called Ruahumoko, you will see that the boardwalk surrounds the tarn.
+Once you get to the Pouakai Tarn, which is called Ruahumoko in the native language, you will see that the boardwalk surrounds the tarn.
 At the end is a little seating area where you can wait if the clouds are still obstructing the view.
 Don’t be too impatient as the weather in the mountains can change quickly.
-But be prepared though, it can get really cold here with hard wind.
-So bring a pair of extra pants (rain pants eventually which are wind proof), and gloves and a hat.
+But be prepared though, it can get really cold here with harsh wind, especially in the months outside of the summer season.
+So make sure to wear warm layers, bring a pair of extra pants (rain pants eventually which are windproof), a waterproof jacket and gloves and a hat.
 You will thank me later…

-For the best smooth shot you’ll need to take a long exposure photo.
+For the best shot with still water, you’ll need to take a long exposure photo.
 This will smooth out the water and make it look silky.
 You will need a tripod for this though.
-Or if you only do photography with your phone then the Iphone 11 and above can do a long exposure photo on live modus.
+Or if you only do photography with your phone then the newer iPhones can do a long exposure photo on live modus.

 pouakai-tarns-sunrise-mount-taranaki

 The walk back down to the car park is the same as you came up.
-It’s a point to point trail and therefore doesn’t has much variety.
-From the tarns it’s just a tiny bit uphill until you get to the Pouakai Hut again.
-From there it’s only downhill over the well maintained boardwalk.
+It’s a point-to-point trail and therefore doesn’t have much variety.
+From Pouakai tarns, it’s just a tiny bit uphill until you get to the Pouakai Hut again.
+From there it’s only downhill over the well-maintained boardwalk.
 Be careful if you go fast, because the wood in combination with wet leaves can be slippery.
-Nevertheless it is a super easy descent and one of the easiest we’ve done with a similar elevation gain.
+Nevertheless, it is a super easy descent and one of the easiest hikes we’ve done with a similar elevation gain.

 How to get around in New Zealand